 • Writing materials

-Derby College offers a range of one-day, weekend and evening courses relating to Floristry and a wide range of other land-based topics - please see the Derby College website or Part-time Prospectus for a full list and details.
+Derby College Group offers a range of one-day, weekend and evening courses relating to Floristry and a wide range of other land-based topics - please see the Derby College Group website or Part-time Prospectus for a full list and details.